 Motoring

 The Australasian New Car Assessment Program (ANCAP) is Australia’s leading independent car safety assessor.
-In short they’re not owned or influenced by anyone and they assign every car a star rating from one to five.
-The more stars a car receives the safer it is for you and your family.
-Pretty simple and very reassuring right?
-To achieve the maximum 5 star safety rating, a vehicle must achieve the highest standards in all tests and feature advanced safety assist technologies (SAT).
+In short, they’re not owned or influenced by anyone, and they assign every car ANCAP Safety Ratings from 1 to 5.
+The more stars a car receives, the safer it is for you and your family.
+Pretty simple and very reassuring, right?
+To achieve the maximum 5-star safety rating, a vehicle must achieve the highest standards in all tests and feature advanced safety assist technologies (SAT).

-ANCAP’s goal is to eliminate road trauma through the testing and promotion of safer vehicles – pretty awesome right?
-As Mums we couldn’t think of anything better when it comes to keeping our families safe when on the road.
-And of course think of the benefits of this information when it comes to buying a new or used car!
+ANCAP’s goal is to eliminate road trauma through the testing and promotion of safer vehicles, pretty awesome, right?
+As mums, we couldn’t think of anything better when it comes to keeping our families safe on the road.
+And of course, think of the benefits of this information when it comes to buying a new or used car!

 Why safety is important

 This might seem like a silly statement but ANCAP is the science that says not all cars are created equal.
-Their exhaustive testing and work actually proves some really scary stats like this one;
+Their exhaustive testing actually proves some really scary stats like this one:

 You have twice the chance of being killed or seriously injured in a 3 star ANCAP safety rated car compared to a 5 star ANCAP safety rated car.

-This is the kind of information that families really need to know when they choose a car.
-It’s easy to be drawn into a sleek looking body shape, leather seats, DVD screens or super sized sunroof but is there really anything more important than knowing that if something terrible happened you’re in the best possible vehicle to protect you all?
+This is the kind of information families really need to know when they choose a car.
+It’s easy to be drawn into a sleek-looking body shape, leather seats, DVD screens or a super-sized sunroof, but is there really anything more important than knowing that if something terrible happened, you’re in the best possible vehicle to protect you all?

 What is tested?